Openminds in Calderdale

 Recently, 16 young people came together to create 14 flash cards for students returning to education.
 The purpose of these cards are to help decrease stress levels on any worries or queries that students might have, especially for those who haven’t been in an education setting since March 2020.
 We created these top worries that we believe were the most frequent worries that students will face when returning in September to their educational settings.
 Please click here to view the cards.

-Open Minds wants to reassure children, young people, families, partners and staff, that we are continuing to offer as much support and services as we can during this difficult time.
+Open Minds (CAMHS) wants to rassure children, young people, families, prtners and staff that we are continuing to offer as much support as we can during this difficult time.
+Phone: 01422 300 001.

 We know this is a worrying time for everyone.
 Helping children and young people cope with the information and changes to do with Coronavirus can be a huge challenge.
 From school closures and social distancing to increased awareness of infection and hygiene.
 There is a lot for children and families to process!